mainio/gha-decidim-module/README.md

 ## Contributing

-We are welcome for contributions for these actions and shared workflow configurations but we use them ourselves in all of our modules.
+We welcome contributions for these actions and shared workflow configurations but we use them ourselves in all of our modules.
 Therefore, they may be slightly opinionated towards the needs of the modules we are maintaining, although they are following similar conventions and patterns from the Decidim core.

 Before introducing any new features or adding new services to the actions or workflow configurations, please